 Fish lovers cannot possibly visit Port Vendres without calling in at Les Poissonneries de la Côte Catalane (La Criée), one of the largest fish markets in the western Mediterranean.
 On the other side of the port, just a ten minute walk from the hustle and bustle of the main, busy restaurant area, it’s well worth the detour.

-Under the watchful eye of the Badie family, the former Criée, Port Vendres Fish Market ’extraordinaire’ has now opened a sparkling new Fish Shop, complete with a pearl of a panoramic Oyster Bar overlooking the bay!
+Under the watchful eye of the Badie family, the former Criée, Port Vendres Fish Market ’extraordinaire’ also boasts a sparkling Fish Shop, complete with a pearl of a panoramic Oyster Bar overlooking the bay!

-With the best of all things fishy, pulled straight from the net into your plates, and new modern premises – très chic – it aims to be THE ‘adresse bistronomique’ for fish and seafood in Port Vendres.
+With the best of all things fishy, pulled straight from the net into your plates, and new modern premises – très chic – it is surely THE ‘adresse bistronomique’ for fish and seafood in Port Vendres.

 Seafood platters to eat in or take out, oyster, seafood and wine ‘formules‘ from 10 euros and a delicious choice of fishy tapas will tempt you into the restaurant.
 In the shop, shelves of seafood delicacies, condiments and wines, counters of fresh fish, seafood, soups, and prepared dishes, live lobsters and langoustines…..